RedPitaya/Documentation/appsFeatures/examples/daisy_chain-exm2.rst

     - Primary Red Pitaya device (STEMlab 125-14 LN)
     - One or more Secondary devices (STEMlab 125-14 LN Secondary)
-    - A click shield for each unit
+    - A Red Pitaya Click Shield for each unit
     - UFL Cables

 **Wiring example:**